tenderlove/esp8266aq/firmware/README.md

 with your wifi credentials.
 After it connects to your network it will start broadcasting sensor information.

+You may need to adjust `PORT` inside the `Makefile` in case your programmer is in a different location.

 See `client.rb` in the main director for a Ruby client that listens for sensor data.